Skip to main content

 Students also have the opportunity to:

-• Hike in the region's many green spaces to experience firsthand the positive impact outdoor activity has on mental health.
+• Hike in the region's many green spaces, including the Arboretum and Botanical Garden that is the UMCP campus, to experience firsthand the positive impact outdoor activity has on mental health;

-ETE further works closely with UMD's Office of Sustainability and other partners to facilitate sustainable initiatives on campus.
-Student projects have included revitalizing an interpretive trail on the Wooded Hillock, reducing student water use in showers and installing an algal turf scrubber to clean up campus waterways.
+ETE further works closely with UMD's Office of Sustainability, Resident Facilities, the UMD Arboretum and Botanical Garden, and other partners to facilitate sustainable initiatives on campus.
+Student projects have included revitalizing an interpretive trail on the Wooded Hillock, reducing student water use in showers, a tree-safe location for hammocks, and installing an algal turf scrubber to clean up campus waterways.
 Several projects have been awarded grant money so students can put their ideas into action.

 Curriculum Overview